cn0047/stash/ed/mySql/partitioning.md

 ````

 ####LINEAR HASH Partitioning
-Linear hashing, which differs from regular hashing in that linear hashing utilizes a linear powers-of-two algorithm whereas regular hashing employs the modulus of the hashing function's value.
+Linear hashing, which differs from regular hashing
+in that linear hashing utilizes a linear powers-of-two algorithm
+whereas regular hashing employs the modulus of the hashing function&#39;s value.
-The advantage in partitioning by linear hash is that the adding, dropping, merging, and splitting of partitions is made much faster.
+The advantage in partitioning by linear hash
+is that the adding, dropping, merging, and splitting of partitions is made much faster.
 The disadvantage is that data is less likely to be evenly distributed between partitions.
 ````sql
 PARTITION BY LINEAR HASH( YEAR(hired) )